 - Treatment for diarrhea should not be attempted at home.
 Always talk with your veterinarian to ensure your cat receives proper treatment.

 - It might be tempting to try to change your cat’s diet as a way to resolve the diarrhea, but this is not recommended.
-Even if a food change resolves the current issue, it does not mean that the underlying problem has gone away.
+Even if a food change resolves the current issue, it does not mean the underlying problem has gone away.
 You could be delaying a diagnosis and proper treatment for your cat.

 - Your veterinarian will need to work through a list of possible causes by examining your cat and pursuing various diagnostic tests.
 The earlier that this process is started, the better the outcome for your cat.